wilsontayar/node-mongo-sample/README.md

 # node-mongo-sample
-Just dockerized node app using mongodb as another linked container
+Just a dockerized node app using mongodb as another linked container

 # usage